xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Microsoft Shares Progress on Secure Future Initiative**

-**Redmond, Washington – August 10, 2023** – Microsoft today provided an update on its Secure Future Initiative, a comprehensive effort to enhance the security of Microsoft products and services and protect customers from online threats.
+Microsoft has provided an update on the progress of its Secure Future Initiative, a multi-year commitment to advance the development and adoption of security technologies that protect people and organizations.

-**Key Achievements**
+**Key Highlights:**

-* **Expansion of Zero Trust:** Microsoft has expanded its Zero Trust approach, which assumes that all users and devices are potential threats, by implementing it across its entire product portfolio.
-This includes enhancements to Azure Active Directory, Microsoft 365, and Windows 11.
+* **Zero Trust Adoption:** Microsoft is working with customers to accelerate the adoption of Zero Trust security principles.
+Over 80% of Fortune 500 organizations have adopted Microsoft Entra, a Zero Trust identity and access management solution.
+* **Threat Intelligence Enhancements:** Microsoft threat intelligence services have detected and mitigated over 37 trillion security signals, providing customers with real-time protection against emerging threats.
-* **Strengthening Cloud Security:** Microsoft has invested heavily in securing its cloud infrastructure and services.
-This includes the introduction of new security features, such as Azure Sentinel's threat intelligence capabilities and Microsoft Defender for Cloud's automatic threat detection and response.
+* **Investment in Security Research:** Microsoft has invested over $1 billion in security research and development in the past year, focusing on areas such as artificial intelligence and quantum computing.
-* **Collaboration with Industry Partners:** Microsoft has collaborated with leading industry partners, including Google, IBM, and Cisco, to develop a shared set of security standards and best practices.
-This collaboration has resulted in the creation of the Cybersecurity Tech Accord.
-* **Empowering Customers:** Microsoft has provided customers with a range of tools and resources to help them improve their own security postures.
-These include the Microsoft Security Assessment tool, which helps organizations identify and address potential vulnerabilities, and the Microsoft Security Training Academy, which offers free online training on cybersecurity best practices.

-**Looking Ahead**

-Microsoft highlighted several areas where it plans to continue investing in security in the coming years.
-These include:

-* **Artificial Intelligence (AI):** Microsoft will leverage AI to enhance threat detection and response capabilities, automate security tasks, and provide personalized security recommendations.
-* **Quantum Computing:** Microsoft will explore the potential of quantum computing to address emerging security challenges, such as the development of new encryption algorithms.
-* **Collaboration with Law Enforcement:** Microsoft will continue to work closely with law enforcement agencies around the world to combat cybercrime and protect customers from online threats.

-**Customer Impact**

-Microsoft's Secure Future Initiative has had a significant impact on the safety and security of its customers.
-By implementing Zero Trust, strengthening cloud security, and empowering customers, Microsoft has made its products and services more secure than ever before.

-"Our Secure Future Initiative is a critical part of our mission to empower every person and every organization on the planet to achieve more," said Brad Smith, President and Vice Chair of Microsoft.
-"We believe that a secure digital world is essential for the future of society, and we are committed to doing everything we can to make it a reality."

-**About Microsoft**

-Microsoft (Nasdaq "MSFT" @microsoft) is a technology company that empowers people and organizations to achieve more.
-The company's mission is to empower every person and every organization on the planet to achieve more.
+* **Cybersecurity Education:** Microsoft has launched the Microsoft Security Academy to provide training and certification programs for cybersecurity professionals.
+* **Partnerships and Collaboration:** Microsoft is collaborating with industry partners, governments, and academia to share knowledge and address common cybersecurity challenges.

+**New Innovations:**

+* **Microsoft Defender Threat Intelligence (DTI):** A paid threat intelligence service that provides detailed analysis and context on emerging threats and threat actors.
+* **Microsoft Purview Data Loss Prevention (DLP):** A solution that helps organizations prevent sensitive data from being leaked or misused.
+* **Microsoft Defender for IoT:** A comprehensive security solution for IoT devices, protecting against vulnerabilities and malware.

+**Outlook:**

+Microsoft remains committed to advancing the Secure Future Initiative and protecting its customers from evolving cybersecurity threats.
+The company expects continued progress in the areas of Zero Trust adoption, threat intelligence, security research, and cybersecurity education.

+**Conclusion:**

+Microsoft's Secure Future Initiative is a testament to the company's commitment to providing robust and effective security solutions.
+The progress made in key areas reflects Microsoft's leadership in the cybersecurity industry.
+By investing in research, collaboration, and innovation, Microsoft aims to create a more secure future for all.

 ## Security Think Tank: Win back lost trust by working smarter
 [Read more](https://www.computerweekly.com/opinion/Security-Think-Tank-Win-back-lost-trust-by-working-smarter)

 Published: Mon, 23 Sep 2024 11:26:00 GMT

-**Security Think Tank: Win Back Lost Trust by Working Smarter**
+**Security Think Tank: Regaining Trust through Enhanced Intelligence and Collaboration**

 **Introduction:**

-In the aftermath of data breaches, cyberattacks, and privacy concerns, trust in organizations has been diminished.
-Regaining trust is crucial for business success and customer loyalty.
-This think tank presents innovative strategies to effectively win back lost trust by optimizing security practices and reconnecting with stakeholders.
+In an era marked by relentless cyberattacks and data breaches, organizations are grappling with the profound impact of lost trust on their reputation, revenue, and customer loyalty.
+This Security Think Tank aims to provide innovative insights and actionable strategies to help organizations win back lost trust by leveraging smarter security practices.

 **Key Strategies:**

-**1. Embrace Transparency and Communication:**
+**1. Embrace Threat Intelligence:**

-* Establish a proactive communication plan to engage with stakeholders regularly.
-* Provide clear and timely updates on security incidents and response measures.
-* Foster an environment where customers and employees feel comfortable reporting concerns.

-**2. Invest in Advanced Security Technologies:**

-* Implement cutting-edge intrusion detection systems, firewalls, and encryption protocols.
+* Deploy robust threat intelligence systems to gather, analyze, and correlate real-time information about emerging threats.
-* Leverage artificial intelligence and machine learning to enhance threat detection and prevention.
+* Leverage machine learning and artificial intelligence (AI) to identify patterns and predict attack vectors.
+* Share threat intelligence with industry peers to create a collaborative defense network.

+**2. Enhance Incident Response:**

+* Develop a comprehensive incident response plan that outlines clear roles, responsibilities, and communication protocols.
+* Use automation to streamline incident detection, investigation, and recovery processes.
-* Conduct regular security audits and vulnerability assessments to identify and address weaknesses.
+* Implement post-incident analysis to identify root causes and improve security posture.

-**3. Focus on Employee Training and Awareness:**
+**3. Foster Collaboration and Information Sharing:**

-* Train employees on best practices for cybersecurity, phishing recognition, and incident reporting.
-* Create a culture of security awareness and empower employees to take ownership.
-* Conduct regular simulations and tabletop exercises to test employee preparedness.

-**4. Build Partnerships with Security Experts:**

-* Collaborate with industry leaders, cybersecurity firms, and law enforcement to stay informed about emerging threats.
+* Establish partnerships with law enforcement and industry organizations to share information and coordinate response efforts.
-* Seek guidance on implementing best practices and leveraging expertise.
-* Participate in industry forums and conferences to share insights and learn from others.
+* Participate in information sharing forums and industry conferences to stay abreast of emerging threats and best practices.

-**5. Monitor and Measure Trust Levels:**

-* Conduct regular surveys and customer feedback to assess trust levels and identify areas for improvement.
-* Establish key performance indicators (KPIs) to track improvements in security measures and communication efforts.
-* Benchmark against industry standards and best-in-class practices.

-**6. Foster a Culture of Trust:**

-* Create a work environment where employees feel valued and respected.
+* Use social media and other channels to communicate security updates and incident disclosures transparently.

+**4. Invest in Security Education and Awareness:**

-* Empower employees to make decisions and take responsibility for their actions.
+* Conduct regular security awareness training for employees to educate them about cyber threats and their role in protecting the organization.
-* Encourage collaboration and knowledge sharing to foster trust within teams.

-**7. Learn from Incidents and Adapt:**
+* Use phishing simulations and other tools to test and improve employee security awareness.
+* Promote a culture of security across all levels of the organization.

+**5. Adopt a Risk-Based Approach:**

+* Identify and prioritize critical assets based on their value and potential impact.
+* Implement layered security controls and allocate resources based on the level of risk.
-* Conduct thorough post-incident reviews to identify root causes and prevent future occurrences.
+* Conduct regular risk assessments to identify and mitigate potential vulnerabilities.

-* Implement improvements based on lessons learned, such as strengthening security protocols or improving communication channels.
+**6. Leverage Technology Innovations:**

+* Explore emerging technologies such as cloud security posture management (CSPM) and extended detection and response (XDR).
-* Foster a continuous learning mindset to stay adaptable to evolving threats.
+* Implement AI-driven security solutions to automate detection, investigation, and response to threats.
+* Use blockchain to enhance data security and improve trust in digital interactions.

+**7. Prioritize Transparency and Openness:**

+* Communicate security incidents and vulnerabilities promptly and transparently to stakeholders.
+* Publish regular security reports to demonstrate the organization's commitment to security and compliance.
+* Seek external audits and certifications to validate security measures and build trust.

 **Conclusion:**

-Winning back lost trust is a journey that requires a comprehensive and proactive approach.
-By embracing these strategies, organizations can improve their security posture, enhance transparency, and foster a culture of trust throughout their operations.
-By working smarter, organizations can regain customer confidence and reputation, ultimately driving business success and long-term sustainability.
+Regaining lost trust is a complex but essential undertaking.
+By embracing these smarter security practices, organizations can enhance their threat intelligence, incident response, collaboration efforts, and security awareness.
+By investing in technology innovations, adopting a risk-based approach, and prioritizing transparency, organizations can rebuild trust, mitigate risks, and ensure the long-term resilience of their businesses.

 ## Gartner: Mitigating security threats in AI agents
 [Read more](https://www.computerweekly.com/opinion/Gartner-Mitigating-security-threats-in-AI-agents)